if you're using colab, then install the required modules

 This includes:

+And lots more.
 They are optimised in C (statically typed and compiled).
 Hence, they’re often faster than reimplementing them yourself.
+They provide standardised solutions for many problems that occur in everyday programming.

 Built-in functions#